lccc-project/lccc/docs/xlang/exprs/inline-asm.md

 10. If no atomic access class appears in `class` or no `class` is provided, then it is machine-specific whether the assembly expression is permitted to perform an atomic operation, but such an atomic operation does not have any synchronization effects.
 If the assembly-statement contains an atomic class stronger than relaxed, and does not perform any memory operations, it acts as a `fence` with that access class.
 If the order is relaxed, the behaviour of such an assembly expression is undefined.
 Whether or not the `fail relaxed` modifier has any effect is machine-specific.
 11. [Note: The assembly expression may perform operations that have stronger synchronization semantics in the target system than `class` specifies.
 This does not alter the synchronization effects on the XIR abstract machine.
 For example, a `mov` x86 instruction may still cause a data race if the assembly expression isn't indicated as atomic.]

+## Outputs

+`special-constraints := goto(<target>...)`

+1. the `goto` specification may appear following the asm-str and preceeding the input and output specifications.
+This lists targets that the asm-expr may (but is not guaranteed to) branch to.
+If the asm-expr branches to any target other than one listed in this, or it transfers control into any asm-expr that exits without transfering control back to the current asm-expr, the behaviour is undefined.

+2. `special-constraints: clobbers(<constraint>...)`

+2. The `clobbers` specification may appear following the asm-str and preceeding the input and output specifications.
+See constraints for details about clobbers.

 ## Constraints